2020PB/police-brutality/reports/North Carolina.md

 One of the arrestees was a minor and charges were not filed against them.
 Police later dropped charges against the adult protester.

 Police claimed the individuals were blocking the street, but presented no supporting footage and the lack of charges casts doubt on the claim.
-A tweet from the police states the juvenile protester was arrested for Assault of an officer, while the adult was arrested for resist, delay and obstruct.
+A tweet from the police states the juvenile protester was arrested for assault of an officer, while the adult was arrested for resist, delay and obstruct.

 tags: arrest, child, protester, push, shove

 id: nc-raleigh-8

-geolocation:
+geolocation: 35.7342263,-78.6413227

 **Links**